kmith/MAPcore-Documentation/source/StellateGanglion.rst

    :width: 51%
    :align: center

-2. A new window will pop-up i.e. Organs Viewer which displays the anatomical organ scaffold of the stellate.
+**Step 2**.
+A new window will pop-up i.e. Organs Viewer which displays the anatomical organ scaffold of the stellate.

 .. add screenshot

-3. Click on a particular sample data point to exhibit an electrode array recording electrical data on the new Chart/Blackfynn Exporter window.
+**Step 3**.
+Click on a particular sample data point to exhibit an electrode array recording electrical data on the new Chart/Blackfynn Exporter window.

 .. add screenshot